 At 1,700 square feet the house is essentially a rectangle with a shed roof that slants from one short end of the rectangle to the other – a contemporary interpretation of the Weese summer home’s shed roof that slants from the long ends.
 Like the Weese home on Glen Lake, the front is mostly glass and looks out onto the lake.
 The home’s exterior is cedar board and batten painted red and trimmed in an Up North forest green.

 Inside, maple flooring and pale mustard walls create a serene backdrop for the light off the lake and for Phinny’s extensive art collection.
 An ivory beadboard ceiling is a nod to Victorian-era cottages.
 Phinny’s light-filled bedroom is tucked onto the east end, and an equally light-flooded guest room flanks the west end.
 An efficient galley kitchen that looks out onto the dining room, and a screened-in porch that leads to the lake round out the simple floor plan.

 It is a home where the necessary – art, light and nature – speak.
 A space built for a new life, and, as it turned out, for healing.
 Two weeks after she moved in, in October of 2006, Phinny was diagnosed with breast cancer.
 She spent that winter recovering from treatment in the house that had become as much sanctuary as it was home.
 One year later, in true Molly style, she isn’t just surviving.
 In her new home on Little Traverse Lake, Molly Phinny is thriving.

-Resources for: The Healing HouseNote: This article was originally published in January 2008 and was updated for the web February 2008.
+This article was first published in January 2008, and was updated for the web February 2008.